christopherthomson/OpenRefine-ecology-lesson/00-getting-started.md

 # Learning Objectives

+* Create an Open Refine project
-* Describe OpenRefine’s uses and applications.
+* View, sort and summarize data
+* Use clustering methods to clean data
+* View project history, undo/redo, and export steps to create a repeatable workflow
+* Split values from one column into multiple columns
+* Remove whitespace or unwanted characters
+* Apply Python scripts to your data within Open Refine
-* Differentiate data cleaning from data organization.
+* Augment or reconcile data using a web service from within Open Refine
-* Experiment with OpenRefine’s user interface.
-* Locate helpful resources to learn more about OpenRefine.
+* Customise how you export your data

 ----------------------------------------------------